-Comprised of three storeys, Passage Pommeraye’s neo-classical shopping arcade on Rue Santeuil made its debut in 1843, and has done a brisk trade ever since.
+Comprising three storeys, Passage Pommeraye’s neo-classical shopping arcade on Rue Santeuil made its debut in 1843, and has done a brisk trade ever since.
 One of Nantes’ most elegant edifices, the passage’s colonnaded walkways beneath a vaulted-glass atrium are populated with plush shops such as Parisian luxury goods designer Hermès, Provençal perfumier Durance and Breton chocolatier Georges Larnicol.

 Escape the hum-drum for a few hours in one of France’s most fascinating botanical gardens.
 Established in 1860, Jardin des Plantes (Rue Stanislas Baudry), Louis XIII’s four kilometres of meticulously manicured gardens contain almost 600 fragrances and 500 varieties of flower.
 Japanese maple, mulberry and redwood trees jostle for space above blazing flowerbeds.
-Meandering paths lead to duck ponds, lakes with fountains, hedges shaped into cartoonesque characters and an atmospheric 19th-century tropical hothouse heaving with cacti and palm trees.
+Meandering paths lead to duck ponds, lakes with fountains, hedges shaped into cartoonesque characters and an atmospheric tropical hothouse heaving with cacti and palm trees.

 Recently re-opened after a six-year hiatus for heavy renovation, Musée d’Arts de Nantes (10 Rue Georges Clemenceau) is a dashing Beaux Arts-style building in the heart of the city.
 Originally constructed in 1801 to showcase the city’s monumental collection of fine art paintings, it now houses works that run the gamut from the 13th to 21st centuries.
 Celebrated canvas-dabbers Delacroix, Watteau and Kandinsky are just some of the headline acts on display in its ocean-sized spaces.

 Alongside exhibiting the creations of established regional, national and international artists, Galerie RDV’s (16 Allée Commandant Charcot) modus operandi focuses strongly on emerging contemporary artists.
-Acting as a creative incubator and launch pad for lesser-known or undiscovered young artists, the gallery’s two spaces showcase a wide scope of artistic disciplines ranging from sculpture, photography, painting, lithography and video art.
+Acting as a creative incubator and launch pad for lesser-known or undiscovered young artists, the gallery’s two spaces exhibit a wide scope of artistic disciplines ranging from sculpture, photography, painting, lithography and video art.

 On the far-flung western tip of the Île de Nantes, contemporary art space HAB Galerie (21 Quai des Antilles) elicits impressive widescreen views of the Loire River.
-Traces of its previous soul as a banana and pineapple warehouse still linger – albeit with a mighty zap of modern-art-gallery pzazz.
+Traces of its previous soul as a banana and pineapple warehouse still linger – albeit with a mighty zap of modern-art-gallery pizazz.
 Its immense open-plan space and minimalist design aesthetic of polished concrete flooring, steel beams and flash-white walls act as an empty canvas for cutting-edge installations from the art-world’s leading practitioners.

-Sōzō Hotel (16 Rue Frédéric Cailliaud) is a stylish retreat for lovers of art & design.
+Sōzō Hotel (16 Rue Frédéric Cailliaud) is a stylish retreat for lovers of Art & Design.
 Exuding 19th-century charisma with a modern twist, its religious architecture [it is an ex-chapel] is suffused with opulent design features.
 Domed ceilings and stained-glass windows merge with luminous furnishings, glowing lighting and flashy cartoon art.